yasoob/intermediatePython/open_function.rst

 Python -- specific default will be picked.
 You may be tempted to rely on these defaults, but the defaults are often wrong, or the default encoding cannot actually express all characters in the file (this will happen often on Python 2.x and/or Windows).
-So go ahead and pick an encoding. ``utf-8`` is a terrific one.
+So go ahead and pick an encoding.
+Encoding is the way to instruct computers about how the numbers should be stored as bytes in memory. ``utf-8`` is a terrific one and is supported by major browsers and programming languages.
 When you write a file, you can just pick the encoding to your liking (or the liking of the program that will eventually read your file).